 The blood tests will show fat in the blood known as lipemia, signs of damage to the liver and low red blood cells (anaemia).
 If the condition is diagnosed early, treatment can be successful, and your bird can make a full recovery.

-One vital change once your bird is home will be changes to the diet but this can be tough as birds are often reluctant to change to new foods.
-Any diet changes must be done gradually your vet will be able to advise you on how best to do this and which foods to pick.
+One vital change once your bird is home will be changes to the diet, but this can be tough as birds are often reluctant to try to new foods.
+Any diet changes must be done gradually – your vet will be able to advise you on how best to do this and which foods to pick.

 What treatment is undertaken for fatty liver?

 For fatty liver there are some instances in which treatment is required.
 Some birds require supportive treatment, as they need to be tube fed if they stop eating, and also given fluid therapy.

 Lactulose is sometimes used to reduce intestinal absorption of the food however this is a laxative so can also cause diarrhoea.